 Melanie Darensod, Secretary

-Membership Directories will be available in February.
+Once again, Membership Directories will be available at this month’s meeting.
 Make sure you pick one up when you sign in for the meeting.

 Susan Fasnacht, VP Membership

 Thanks to all who have entered a quilt in the NSQG Challenge, Critters: Pest or Pet.
 Because of your ingenuity and imagination we will have a wonderful display for viewing and voting at the March meeting.

 We are still accepting quilts for the challenge.
 Either mail it to one of us or drop it off by 6:00 at the March meeting.